A practical guide to causal discovery with cohort data: Introduction

 While the ``gold standard'' for discovering causal relationships is a randomized controlled trial, investigators often are interested in questions that can only be answered with observational data for practical and/or ethical reasons.
 Observational cohort data introduces a number of challenges for causal discovery.
 For example, missing data are ubiquitous in cohort studies because of dropout, incomplete assessments, or missed visits.
 When data are not missing completely at random, conditional independences found in a complete case analysis (i.e., after deleting any incomplete data rows) may differ from those that would be found if the data were complete, even if the sample size is large.
 Therefore, causal discovery algorithms may generate incorrect graphs in the presence of missing data.
 When the cohort is followed over time, this can introduce additional complexities.
-For example, it is known that events in the future cannot cause those in the past, and repeated measurements from the same individual will be correlated over time.
-This so-called temporal ordering and repeated measures data must be accounted for in the causal discovery algorithms.
+For example, it is known that events in the future cannot cause those in the past, and this so-called temporal ordering should be accounted for in the causal discovery algorithms.
 Further, cohort studies usually collect information on many different variables that can be continuous, binary, ordinal, or categorical; however, many causal discovery algorithms cannot accommodate such ``mixed'' data and require that all variables considered either be continuous or binary.

 While there are many introductory papers on causal discovery \citep{KalischBuehlmann2014, SpirtesZhang2016, HeinzeDemletal2018, malinsky2018causal, glymour2019review}, none focuses on the actual implementation of the various algorithms in standard software.
 Therefore, information on the available causal discovery software packages are scattered across the literature (usually as software manual or \texttt{R} package vignette), which makes it more difficult for users to compare and contrast them.
 In this paper, we aim to provide a practical guide for carrying out causal discovery via three of the most popular software implementations: the Java-based TETRAD software package \citep{TETRAD}, the \texttt{R} package \texttt{bnlearn} \citep{R_bnlearn}, and the \texttt{R} package \texttt{pcalg} \citep{R_pcalg1, R_pcalg2} with its add-ons \texttt{tpc} \citep{Witte2021} and \texttt{micd} \citep{Foraitaetal2020, Witteetal2021}.
 For simplicity, we will focus only on the constraint-based PC algorithm and how it is implemented in each software package.